• LA County Public Works Hotline: 844-347-3332 | US Army Corps of Engineers Call Center: 213-308-8305

 If the rebuild project does not meet Regional Planning’s like-for-like standards, it will need to comply with current Zoning Code requirements, including the Oak Tree Ordinance.
 If you have oak trees on your property, please contact Regional Planning for more information regarding the Oak Tree Ordinance and Oak Tree Permits.

-Fire Department fees include a building plan review fee of $565.00 and a fire sprinkler plan review fee of $565.00.
-Fuel Modification fees for homes smaller than 2,500 sq.
-Ft. is $735.00 and $845.00 for home larger than 2,500 sq. ft.
-Inspection fees will be $390.00 for the building inspection and $390 for the fire sprinkler inspection.
+Fire Department fees include a $565 building plan review fee and a $565 fire sprinkler plan review fee.
+The fuel modification plan review fee is $735 for homes smaller than 2,500 square feet and $845 for homes larger than 2,500 square feet.
+Inspection fees will be $390 for the building inspection and $390 for the fire sprinkler inspection.

 No, library fees are not required for reconstruction of one individual single-family residence.

-No, reconstruction of one individual single-family residence is not subject to Sanitation District fees.
+Reconstruction of one individual single-family residence is not subject to Sanitation District fees.
 Fees will apply if your home was previously on a septic system or cesspool and you connect the new home to sewer when you rebuild.

 PLANNING & CODE REQUIREMENTS

-Like-for-like rebuilds do not need to comply with current Zoning Code requirements, but they will need to comply with current Building Code, Fire Code, and Health and Safety Code requirements.
-If the rebuild project does not meet Regional Planning’s like-for-like standards, the replacement structures will need to comply with current Zoning Code requirements.
+Like-for-like rebuild projects do not need to comply with current Zoning Code requirements, but they need to comply with current Building Code, Fire Code, and Health and Safety Code requirements.

 If permits for a new home or an Accessory Dwelling Unit (ADU) were recently issued during the 2020 or 2023 code cycle, the same permits for the new home or ADU can be issued again without plan review.

-Regional Planning will review all available information, including but not limited to previous land use and zoning approvals, building permit records, Coastal Commission records, County Assessor’s Office records and photographs, to determine the square footage.
+LA County will review all available information, including but not limited to previous land use and zoning approvals, building permit records, Coastal Commission records, County Assessor’s Office records and photographs, to determine the square footage.

 Rebuilds will need to comply with current code requirements, which includes the installation of solar panels and fire sprinklers.